dominiksakic/fromthetransistor/Section-1.md

 # Main quest:
 1. Describe how FPGAs are buildable using transistors.
-2. Describe how ICs are just a collection of transistors in a nice reliable package.
+2. Describe how ICs are just a collection of transistors in a nice reliable package. (clear)
 3. Understand LUTs and stuff(?).
 4. Describe the theory of transistors.(CLEAR)